anilDan/ATM_Machine/README.md

 Simple Java based ATM machine interface.
 Use Cases:
-A customer can login to the ATM account by providing a 4 digit pin number A customer can view their current balance
+A customer can login to the ATM account by providing a 4 digit pin number.
+A customer can view their current balance.
-A customer can deposit money
+A customer can deposit money.
-A customer can withdraw money
+A customer can withdraw money.

 ## Run Locally